security-force-monitor/fmtrpt_data/README.md

 4 directories, 1 file

 ```
 The scraping and parsing process is task-based (it should be clear what each step does), linear (the output of one step is the input of another) and verbose (there's a data output at each stage, so we can see what the step does).
-It makes extensive use of the file system to indicate the workflow structure.
+It makes extensive use of the file system to describe the structure and manage the workflow.
 The sub-project is further sub-divided as below:

 - `1_scrape_extract`: extracts data from the PDFs into TSV outputs.
 The final output of this step is six or seven separate TSVs containing the data about each geographical region included in the report.
-- `2_clean_structure`: in this part of the workflow, we group the raw extracts together, clean them up, restructure them a bit, and add uniques IDs and citation information.
-We can also compare them to earlier runs of the scraper, to see what has changed.
+- `2_clean_structure`: in this part of the workflow, we group the raw data extracts together, clean them up, restructure them, add unique identifiers and citation information.
+We can also compare them to earlier runs of the scraper to see what has changed.
 - `3_final_dataset`: a place where the final data is stored.
-- `notes_on_2000_20001.md`: a file to record useful observations about the scraping processing.
+- `notes_on_2000_20001.md`: a Markdown file where we record useful observations about the scraping processing.

 #### Step 1: Scrape and Extract